jgoldsmith27/vector-store-chatbot/README.md

 - **REACT_APP_OKTA_ISSUER**: The issuer URL for your Okta authorization server.
 Find this in the Okta Developer Console under **API** > **Authorization Servers**.
 - **REACT_APP_OKTA_CLIENT**: Your Okta client ID, identifying your application for authentication requests.
 Locate this under **Applications** > **Your App** in the Okta Developer Console.
-- **REACT_APP_BACKEND_URL**: The backend URL, provided in the `/auth-config` endpoint response.
-Set this to reflect your local or production environment.
 - **API_KEY**: Your OpenAI API key.
 Obtain this key by signing up at [OpenAI API](https://beta.openai.com/signup/).
 - **ASSISTANT_ID_4O_MINI** / **ASSISTANT_ID_4O**: The IDs of your OpenAI Assistants.
 Configure these via the OpenAI platform or API.
 - **ORIGIN**: The allowed origin used for configuring `CORSMiddleware`.
 This should match your environment (local or production).